After leaving Afghanistan, Sakhi faces new challenges in Pakistan.

 “They are from different backgrounds: teachers, activists, journalists, prosecutors, religious minorities and other vulnerable groups of the Afghan society,” he says, adding that none of their asylum cases have been processed yet.

-Since the takeover, many who worked for the former government or with international organisations have left the country amid fears over their safety.
+Since the takeover, many who worked for the former government or with international organisations have left Afghanistan due to fears over their safety.
 Despite the Taliban’s claim of a general amnesty, rights groups and journalists have highlighted mounting evidence of reprisal arrests and killings.

 Sakhi tells AW that some of the protests have been disrupted by authorities: “the Pakistani police treated us violently during some of our protests and did not allow us to continue our movement,” he alleges.
 In recent weeks, videos have also been shared online showing protesters being met with force, though these are not verified by AW.